 The Ancient World – Ancient Egypt, China, Greece and Rome

-GENERIC HINT ONE: Do internet searches for images of specific characters, like “Cleopatra”, or do a generic “Ancient Romans” type of image search for visual representations of costuming.
+GENERIC HINT ONE: Do internet searches for images of specific characters like “Maid Marion”, or do a generic “Medieval Knight” type of image search for visual representations of costuming.

 GENERIC HINT TWO: Do internet searches for Do-It-Yourself costuming pages for instructions or ideas on how to make your own costumes.